-Kids On The Move Profile: Coach Ashley Stiebeling
+Kids On The Move Profile: Coach ashley stiebeling

 At Old Hundred Elementary School (OHES), the morning air is filled with energy and determination, even before the school bell rings.
 That’s, in part, thanks to Coaches like Ashley Stiebeling, one of the dedicated leaders behind Old Hundred’s Run Club.
 A committed 5th-grade teacher with a love for movement and healthy living, Coach Stiebeling inspires her students to lace up their sneakers and embrace their personal fitness journeys—whether they’re striving to complete the end of season Turkey Trot in the fall, or simply learning to enjoy being active.